veliovgroup/request-extra/README.md

 PORT=3003 npm test
 # PORT env.var is required!
 And can be changed to any open port!
 # Note: The Internet connection is required to perform tests
+# Note: Test-suite includes "no response" and "timeouted responces"
+# if a test looks stuck — give it another minute before interrupting it
 ```

-## Support our open source contribution:
+## Support our open source contribution

 - [Become a patron](https://www.patreon.com/bePatron?u=20396046) — support my open source contributions with monthly donation
 - Use [ostr.io](https://ostr.io) — [Monitoring](https://snmp-monitoring.com), [Analytics](https://ostr.io/info/web-analytics), [WebSec](https://domain-protection.info), [Web-CRON](https://web-cron.info) and [Pre-rendering](https://prerendering.com) for a website